Lap-Band Removal Surgery Dallas

-Even so, every surgery has risks.
+Even so, every procedure has risks and bariatric revision surgery may be indicated, for various reasons.
 Sometimes the Lap-Band needs to be refitted, replaced with a new band, or taken out completely.
 How this is task accomplished will vary, depends upon the individual patient and condition of the band, what the problem with the band might be, and which type of surgery was originally performed.

 The removal process begins with the surgeon cutting away the capsule that the body has formed around the band, clearing all sutures and scar tissue, and taking out the Lap-Band itself.
 The tube and port will also be removed.

-The key reasons most often reported for taking out a Lap-Band are twofold:
+The key reasons most often reported for Lap-Band removal are twofold:

 - The surgery might not have succeeded in allowing the patient to lose weight